-Business Integrated Governance (BIG) enables us to manage the journey from Main Board Opportunities, Threats, Imperatives and Goals (OTIGs) to Objectives for change, Targets for operation and Challenges for innovation (OTCs) and back again.
+Business Integrated Governance (BIG) enables management of the journey from Main Board Opportunities, Threats, Imperatives and Goals (OTIGs) to Objectives for change, Targets for operation and Challenges for innovation (OTCs) and back again.

-We work alongside Operations Heads working towards their Targets from Busienss Plans and enure our "change" and "run" workstreams are aptly prioritised.
+It supports Operations Heads working towards their Targets from Busienss Plans and ensures our "change" and "run" workstreams are balanced and prioritised.

-We provide introduction slides with a voice over here.
-They provide high-level visualisation of all the interconnected concepts, but we also provide a brief written description of a BIG Organisation - what it looks like in words here.
+Introduction slides with a voice over are provided here.
+They provide high-level visualisation of all the interconnected concepts.

 In the following sections, we explain the Origin of the BIG solution, present its Key Drivers, outline an Engagement approach, explain the Technology element, outline an approach to Training, offer First Steps - and introduce the BIG People that can do this with you.

-There are a number of key elements to a BIG model.
+There are a number of components to a BIG model.

 Firstly, there is collating understanding of your Organisation Structure and Reporting Lines, and how current workstreams and governance arrangements map onto that (Workstream Mapping).

 Once clear, we can understand / define the Governance Framework and how each Governance Node fundamentally should operate.
 From there, we can review / clarify / update the Operating Models behind the governance needs and indicate Business Support and Assurance implications.

 We are not prescriptive about delivery methods or tools used, except in regard to ensuring that the data for governance emerges at the right time with the right quality from them.
 This means we can run a portfolio that contains programmes, projects, products, workstreams, and service levels - each of which may have different tools and internal processes.